Fundamental group of Galois covers of degree 5 surfaces

-This paper is organized as follows: In Section \ref{method}, we explain the main methods and give a fundamental and necessary background that we use in this paper.
-Section \ref{small} is a complete calculation of the fundamental groups of the Galois covers of all the surfaces of degrees $5$ that degenerate to `nice' planar arrangements, i.e., those in which no three planes meet in a line.
-We consider the degenerations, give the braid monodromy and the group $G$, and then compute the group $\pi_1(X_{\text{Gal}})$.
-The surfaces that we consider are: the Hirzebruch surface $F_1(2,1)$ (Subsection \ref{sec1}), a union of the surface $\C\P^1 \times \C\P^1$ and a plane (Subsection \ref{cp1}), a union of the Veronese surface $V_2$ and a plane (Subsection \ref{sec2}), two cases of a union of the Cayley surface and two planes (Subsection \ref{sec4}), a union of the quartic 4-point surface with a plane (Subsection \ref{extended-4}), the quintic 5-point surface (Subsection \ref{central}), a 4-point quintic degeneration (Subsection \ref{sec7}).
-In Section \ref{application}, we give a counter-example of the main unsolved question in \cite{Li08}.
-In the Appendix, we analyze an example of degree $4$ that is missed in \cite{A-R-T}.
+This paper is organized as follows: In Section \ref{method}, we explain the main methods and give the fundamental and necessary background that we use in this paper.
+Section \ref{small} identifies the fundamental groups of the Galois covers of all the surfaces of degree $5$ that degenerate to `nice' planar arrangements, i.e., those in which no three planes meet in a line.
+We consider the degenerations, give the braid monodromy and the group $\pi_1(\mathbb{CP}^2-S)$, and then determine whether $\pi_1(X_{\text{Gal}})$ is trivial or not.
+The surfaces that we consider are: the Hirzebruch surface $F_1(2,1)$ (Subsection \ref{sec1}), a union of the surface $\C\P^1 \times \C\P^1$ and a plane (Subsection \ref{cp1}), a union of the Veronese surface $V_2$ and a plane (Subsection \ref{sec2}), two cases of a union of the Cayley surface and two planes (Subsection \ref{sec4}), a union of the quartic 4-point surface with a plane (Subsection \ref{extended-4}), the quintic 5-point surface (Subsection \ref{central}), and a 4-point quintic degeneration (Subsection \ref{sec7}).

-\paragraph{Acknowledgements:} We would like to thank Ciro Ciliberto for useful discussions on degeneration of surfaces and for giving us the examples of the surfaces.
-We also wish to thank Robert Shwartz for helpful comments.
+\paragraph{Acknowledgements:} We thank Ciro Ciliberto for useful discussions on degeneration of surfaces and for giving us the examples of the surfaces.
+We also thank Robert Shwartz for helpful comments.

 This work is supported by the Emmy Noether Research Institute for Mathematics, the Minerva Foundation (Germany), the NSFC and the China Postdoctoral Science Foundation.